Twilight Struggle Digital Edition (Windows PC)

 When Will the Cards Be Charged?

-We still have a lot of testing to complete before we are ready to release this game in the Fall, so we're not nearly ready to set a charge date yet.
+We still have a lot of testing to complete before we are ready to release this game, so we're not nearly ready to set a charge date yet.
 But what you can expect is that once we know an exact Release Date, we will charge your cards VERY close to that date. (probably just a few days to a week) The only reason we need to pre-charge even by a little here is to allow the office ladies time to contact anyone whose credit card details have changed in time for them to correct that before the game is released.

 What if I Pre-Order then Change My Mind Before the Game is Released?